Collective Worship

 Collective Worship Timetable

-Friday: Whole school learning celebration themed worship, led by Mrs White.
+Friday: Whole school learning celebration themed Worship, led by Mrs White.

 Prayer Space